-Daylight Saving Time Offset: Use this drop-down menu to specify the amount of time that adjusted when DST occurred.
-Selectable value: 30, 60, 90, or 120 minutes.
+Daylight Saving Time Offset: Use this drop-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.

-Time Zone Offset GMT +/- HH:MM: Use these drop-down menus to specify the local time zone's offset from Greenwich Mean Time (GMT.)
+Time Zone Offset GMT +/- HH:MM: Use these drop-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.)